 - Not knowing if tags are indexed with Google

-- Watering down your subject matter area of expertise
+- Having no clear subject matter area of expertise

 - Relying on inconsistent WordPress support